 - I’d suggest not to cook on high as it needs low and slow to come out rich and creamy

 - When done allow to cool. (it will cool faster if transferred to a separate large bowl)

 - I prefer to divide this into smaller dishes and refrigerate overnight so it really thickens up.

-Want to make slow cooker rice pudding with long grain rice?
+Slow cooker rice pudding with long grain rice